 The Company governance structure is outlined in Section B.1 General information on the system of governance of this report.
 The Company continually assesses the risks associated with its business objectives, particularly those related to the investment portfolio, and determines which risks to accept and which to mitigate.
 This is encompassed within the Risk Management Framework, as outlined in Section B.3 Risk Management System including the Own Risk and Solvency Assessment, and is manifested in the Company's risk policies.
 This risk assessment has led the Company to structure the investment portfolios to invest mainly in fixed income assets with a closely matched duration and cash flow profile to the liabilities that they support.
-The Company also holds letters of credit.
+The Company is an approved beneficiary of letters of credit as part of the collateral.